 - Smart: They are assigned to manage switch class with limited options like Web interface.
 Port bandwidth and VLAN settings alone can be changed through this interface.
 These are priced between unmanaged switches and Enterprise managed.

-- Fully (Enterprise) managed: They not only have all the features of managed switch but have additional facilities like protecting configuration settings through backup/restore facility and better management options.
-Though it is costlier than smart switches it brings down the administrative cost significantly.
+- Fully (Enterprise) managed: They not only have all the features of a managed switch but have additional facilities like protecting configuration settings through backup/restore facility and better management options.
+Though it is costlier than smart switches, it brings down the administrative cost significantly.

 3. Function and Deployment Types